Then and Now Images - B1 Postcode

 To avoid confusion on the area names, I have grouped these composites by postcode area, although, by doing that, it also has some ‘oddities’, for example, a building that has a different postcode to the one that is next door to it, or different postcodes on opposite sides of the street.

-At the bottom of each page there are buttons to click/tap to take you to a specific postcode, or just use the 'Next' button to move to the next page.
+At the bottom of each page there are buttons that you can navigate to a specific postcode, or you can just use the 'Next' button to move to the next page.

 For Copyright information regarding this collection please Click/Tap Here ![]()